tushar-deepsource/byor/README.md

 ## Dockerfiles

-Dockerfiles for mac and linux are present in the `./docker` folder.
+Dockerfiles for ubuntu and alpine Linux builds are present in the `./docker` folder.